-George R. R. Martin's Inspiration For The White Walkers From 'Game Of Thrones' Could Explain Why They're So Terrifying
+The Inspiration Behind The White Walkers From 'GoT' Explains Why They're So Terrifying

 Dragons are impressive, sure, but pretty standard fantasy fare.
 The Children of the Forest are just re-branded hobbits with a dash of old school elf-lore thrown in.
 But what of the White Walkers?
 They rep hard for the "ice" side of George R.R.
 Martin's Song of Ice and Fire, but where did they come from?
 Those tall, blue-eyed figures with their inscrutable agenda and their many undead friends are already iconic fantasy villains, and Martin certainly deserves the credit for creating an original race of icemen with attitude.

 All high fantasy novels pull from history and mythology, though, and ASOIAF is no exception.
 Maester Martin has been perfectly upfront about the fact that the main plot of A Game of Thrones is based on the English War of the Roses.
 The Targaryens remix elements of Ancient Rome, Ancient Egypt, and the Norman Conquest (but with dragons), and, like every euro-centric fantasy realm, the Seven Kingdoms owe a huge debt to Tolkien's Middle-Earth.

 When it comes to the White Walkers (or the Cold Gods, or the Others, or the Night King and His Buds), however, Martin went back further than Tolkien and the Plantagenets, long before the Normans left Normandy, mixing together ancient folklore and a modern day crisis to create the most mysterious creatures in Westeros.